n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

     sequence.

-	Notably, however, although "Ra" alone will take on the "Reph" form in Indic scripts, the Myanmar script's "Kinzi" feature can be triggered for three consonants, depending on the language in use:
-    "Ra" (`U+101B`), "Nga" (`U+1004`), and "Mon Nga" (`U+105A`).
-In
-    each case, the "Kinzi" form is triggered by an explicit sequence: the consonant, followed by "Asat,Halant".
+	Notably, however, although "Ra" alone will take on the "Reph" form in Indic script sequences, the Myanmar script's "Kinzi" feature can be triggered for three consonants, depending on the language in use: "Ra" (`U+101B`), "Nga" (`U+1004`), and "Mon Nga" (`U+105A`).
+In each case, the "Kinzi" form is triggered by an explicit sequence: "_consonant_,Asat,Halant".

 	There are, therefore, exactly three "Kinzi"-forming sequences to test for: